 Where possible, the Company has relied on third party assurances and certifications.
-For example, the Company accepts as reliable any smelter that is a member of the RMAP (in this Report, we refer to RMAP-compliant smelters as "Members").
+For example, the Company accepts as reliable any smelter that is a member of the RMAP (referred to collectively as "Members").

 Report Annually on Supply Chain Due Diligence